autoinstall(8)

 site${release}.tgz

-to bootstrap your favorite software (CF Management comes to mind)install.conf
+to bootstrap your favorite software (CF Management comes to mind) - monitor multicast responses in order to bootstrap new clients

 , cgi-perl